crafty-arl/VibeCodeDnD/glesolas.md

 ## 🪶 1.
 Vision

 **Glesolas** is an AI-powered storytelling card game.
-Players combine cards representing **Characters, Items, and Locations** to create a story.
+Players combine cards representing **Characters, Items, Locations and Lore** to create a story.

 Each session begins with an **intro scene**, evolves through **AI-generated challenges**, and invites the player to respond with a new combination of cards using **Power, Luck, or Wit**.